Cedar Rapids, Iowa News, Sports, and Weather

 Frederiksen had left his computer hard drive with a neighbor the morning Evelyn disappeared.
 The neighbor later turned over the hard drive to authorities.

 Frederiksen was also sentenced in 2009 to 10 years in prison on methamphetamine charges.
 He has been incarcerated in the federal penitentiary in Marion, Ill., and was anticipated to be released in 2026.

-Noel Miller had lost her bid to get custody of the two young sons she had with Frederiksen, who were put in foster care shortly after Evelyn’s murder.
+Noel Miller had lost her bid to get custody of the two young sons she had with Frederiksen, who were put in foster care shortly after Evelyn's murder.
 She reportedly now lives in California.
-In 2007, she was charged with going armed with intent, when after she placing a 9-1-1 call to police, was found with a knife concealed under her sleeve.
+In 2007, she was charged with going armed with intent, when she placed a 9-1-1 call to police, was found with a knife concealed under her sleeve.
 She served two days in jail on that charge

 Slick, 31, was convicted to a year and one day in prison for lying to federal authorities during the Miller investigation.
 He was released in October 2009.

 Editor's Note: This contains graphic details & other information that some readers may find disturbing.